open-guides/og-aws/README.md

 ### ECS Tips

 -	[This blog from Convox](https://convox.com/blog/ecs-challenges/) (and [commentary](https://news.ycombinator.com/item?id=11598058)) lists a number of common challenges with ECS as of early 2016.

+### ECS gotchas and limitations

+- ECS scheduler doesn't allow overprovisioining of resources and all the limits are hard limits
+	- Memory limits are example of that.
+If your application consumes more memory than you have allowed as limit it will be killed, sometimes with very odd error code.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)